tensorpack/tensorpack/docs/tutorial/extend/input-source.md

 API, or ask [Dataset.from_generator](https://www.tensorflow.org/versions/r1.4/api_docs/python/tf/contrib/data/Dataset#from_generator)
 (i.e. Python again) to the rescue.

-It only makes sense to use TF to read data, if your data is originally very clean and well-formated.
+It only makes sense to use TF to read data, if your data is originally very clean and well-formatted.
 If not, you may feel like writing a script to format your data, but then you're almost writing a Python loader already!

 Think about it: it's a waste of time to write a Python script to transform from some format to TF-friendly format,